afinemax/Astron_2024/README.md

 * [example_pipeline_h5_output](https://github.com/afinemax/Astron_2024/tree/main/example_pipeline__h5_output) contains a notebook that opens a `.h5` file, makes a waterfall plot for practice.
 Using a `.h5` file made from the pipeline
 * [frb_example_data_june_2024](https://github.com/afinemax/Astron_2024/tree/main/frb_example_data_june_2024) contains a notebook making a waterfile plot from CHIME data stored as `.npy` files
-* [noise_channels](https://github.com/afinemax/Astron_2024/tree/main/noise_channels) contains a notebook that looks at past observations taken and calculutes bad frequency channels to mask
+* [noise_channels](https://github.com/afinemax/Astron_2024/tree/main/noise_channels) contains several notebooks, and a script that looks at past observations taken and calculutes bad frequency channels to mask
 ## Roadmap

 - [x] Understand how FRB signals from space turn into dynamic spectra (i.e., how telescopes record data and how analysis pipelines work).
 See [flowchart](https://github.com/afinemax/Astron_2024/blob/main/flow_charts/frb_to_dynamic_spectra.pdf).